-Honestly, I just decided I would participate in this consecrated time and tradition this morning.
-Last night while completing some projects alongside my mother for Pearls and Pillars, a live video with Dr. Jamaal Bryant was shared by one of her friends that had us, as well as many other millennials thinking of the significance of Lent.
-He encourages his members and those who wish to join the journey to not spend through a financial fast.
+Honestly, I just decided I would participate in this consecrated time and tradition on the morning Lent began in 2020.
+The night before while I was completing some projects alongside my mother for Pearls and Pillars, a live video with Dr. Jamaal Bryant was shared by one of her friends that had us, as well as many other millennials thinking of the significance of Lent.
+He encouraged his members and those who wish to join the journey to not spend through a financial fast.
 When we think of fasting, we immediately think of “what food or habit I can sacrifice and give to God during this period of consecration.”
 This is however another form of fasting that is compelling to consider.

 The purpose for this post is to encourage you to go on the journey to make the decision to fast and pray.
 And to provide tools to equip you on your journey.
 What method do you intend to utilize?
 Downloading this guide and journal will prayerfully & effectively inspire you to go on this journey to Refocus, Recommit, deepen, refresh & renew leading to resurrection!